Jean-Luc Nancy and Phillip Warnell, Strasbourg 2009.

-In 2017 a third film was released, The Flying Proletarian, to which Nancy also contributed an original text, The Canton.
-The film features a voice-over/character, delivering the text periodically during the film.
+In 2017 a third film was released, The Flying Proletarian, in which Nancy also contributed an original text, ‘Canton’.
+The film features a voice-over/character, delivering the text intermittently during the film.

 Warnell has written a number of book chapters and texts on their collaborations and film works, including a recently submitted PhD (by prior publication, 2019) titled 'Anatomy of the Incorporeal'.